cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ### Scenario#4: Block GraphQL delete mutation unless it comes from a client with specific metadata

 Let's say we do not want all GraphQL clients to operate on `deleteTweet` mutation.
-For example, we want to allow only accessToken's issued to specific clients to be authorized to use the `deleteTweet` mutation.
+For example, we want to allow only accessTokens issued to specific clients to be authorized to use the `deleteTweet` mutation.
 This way this operation can be used by specific clients and not all client apps even though it is available in schema.

 For this:
 * Select the GraphQL API endpoint and enter into the `GraphQL API explorer`
 * Navigate to `Mutation`
 * Select the `deleteTweet` Mutation operation and apply the constrained `allow-only-for-specific-clients` policy at mutation level.

 | Authorization policy | Output |
 | --- | ----------- |
 | ![alt-text-1](allow-specific-clients.png "title-1") |  ![alt-text-2](graphql-output-no-protection.png "title-2") |